tlswg/tls13-spec/draft-ietf-tls-tls13.md

   be sent by compliant implementations.

 protocol_version
-: The protocol version the client has attempted to negotiate is recognized but not supported.
+: The protocol version the peer has attempted to negotiate is recognized but not supported.
 (For example, old protocol versions might be avoided for security reasons.)
 This message is always fatal.